-There are a seemingly endless number of tasks associated with independent work.
+Owning a small business means your day is filled with a seemingly endless number of tasks.
 From maintaining a pipeline of projects, running your back office, and drafting proposals, to holding client meetings and managing finances, the life of an independent professional is both busy and exciting.

-While it can be easy to get caught up in daily tasks, the continued growth and development of your business is an important goal to keep in the forefront of decisions you make.
-Follow these three tips to find creative ways to grow your small business.
+The continued growth and development of your business is an important goal to keep in the forefront of decisions you make, even though it can be easy to get caught up in daily tasks.
+Follow these nine tips to find creative ways to grow your small business.

 A good business is one that consistently keeps their target audience in mind.
 If you are not exposing your business to the people you’re trying to reach, you can’t expect prospective clients to take action.
 By maintaining a strong marketing strategy, you can make sure your target audience understands the services you offer and why they are valuable.